 Group Exhibition (2018)

-Kerry is greatly honoured to have organised, curated and participated in this very special two week exhibition from 23rd October to 6th November 2018, hosted at the Salvation Army International Headquarters, 101 Queen Victoria Street, London EC4V 4EH.
+Kerry is hugely honoured to have organised, curated and participated in this very special two week exhibition from 23rd October to 6th November 2018, hosted at the Salvation Army International Headquarters, 101 Queen Victoria Street, London EC4V 4EH.

 ‘Immortalised by Art’, a group exhibition held by eight renowned British Cypriot and Greek artists, in honour of H.E.
 Archbishop Gregorios to commemorate his 90th Birthday and 30 years as head of the Archidiocese of Thyateira and Great Britain.
 The show brought together both traditional and modern aspects of art, embracing mysterious and Byzantine influences.

 The art works in the show included the use of glass, printmaking, photography, acrylic, charcoal, ink and watercolour.
 The artists are Eleftherios Foulidis, Alexios Gennaris, Alexandros Kapraras, Michael Minas, Yorgos Papadopoulos, Doros Partasides, Despina Symeou and Kerry Zacharia.